-Ripe pineapple, with its plentiful natural sugars, is ideal for grilling, and it screams “tropical” like nothing else.
+Ripe pineapple, with its plentiful natural sugars, is ideal for grilling.
 This makes a great dessert after spicy Latin, Indian, or Caribbean food.
 Make sure to let the slices brown; you want lots of those caramelized, almost burnt edges.

 Mascarpone is a smooth Italian dairy product with a texture somewhere between whipped cream and cream cheese.
 It’s used in tiramisu and available in many supermarkets and gourmet stores, but if you can’t find it, good-quality vanilla ice cream will taste just fine.–Bobby Flay